 4. Cold wash

-It’s no longer necessary to wash clothes in hot temperature in order to get them clean.
-There are plenty of eco-friendly brands suggesting to wash your clothes on a colder cycle that will save on your bills, as well as the environment.
-According to Which, switching from 40°C to 30°C saves 38% energy, and going down to 20°C saves 62%.
+It’s no longer necessary to wash clothes in hot temperatures in order to get them clean.
+There are plenty of eco-friendly brands suggesting washing your clothes on a colder cycle that will save on your bills, as well as the environment.
+According to the Energy Saving Trust, washing clothes at 30 degrees rather than higher temperatures will save around 40% of the energy used each year.

 Another eco-friendly tip is to wait till you have a full load of laundry to wash.
 The same also applies to a dishwasher.
 This saves both water and energy on washing your clothes.

 Buying refills of products such as a toilet or air freshener, coffee, herbs and spices saves money as well as reduces plastic waste.
 Some refills will still result in plastic waste so it’s worth comparing how recyclable the packaging is compared to the original product.

 If you’re guilty of throwing away food, you are likely wasting money while not being as environmentally friendly as you could.
 For starters, make sure you.
 Here are a few simple ways to reduce your food waste and save some cash:

 - Know the difference between “use by” and “best before”.
 While the former is all about food safety, the latter is just when the food has reached its optimum quality.